You can book an appointment to have your NHS vaccination for free or a Private vaccination for £16.99

 – If you are currently unwell with a fever, you should delay getting the jab.

 – If you have a serious egg allergy, speak to your GP or pharmacist before getting the jab.

 The flu jab is available every year on the NHS to help protect adults and children at risk of flu and its complications.
 We may be able to provide your free NHS jab if you’re aged 65 and over (or will turn 65 by 31st March 2023), or if you’re aged 18 or over and you:

-If you don’t qualify for a free NHS flu jab, you can pay to have the vaccination as a private service for £12.99.
+If you don’t qualify for a free NHS flu jab, you can pay to have the vaccination as a Non-NHS service for £13.99.

 The best time to have your flu jab is from early October to the end of November.
-This is the ideal time but you can have it later during the winter.
+This is the ideal time but you can have it earlier or later.